Red Espresso is Espresso Style Rooibos

 I recently received something interesting to review.
 It is a product called Red Espresso.
 Red Espresso is a finely ground rooibos, which can be used to make a concentrated “espresso.”
-Before I begin the review, let us bring everyone up to speed on what rooibos is.
+Before I begin the review, let us bring everyone up on rooibos.

-Rooibos is not a coffee – nor, technically, is it a tea, although it is sometimes known as “bush tea” or “red tea” or “redbush tea”.
-Tea comes from the camellia sinensis plant.
-Rooibos actually comes from the legume family.
-It originates in South Africa, and it has no caffeine and an antioxidant level that far exceeds tea or coffee.
+Rooibos is not a coffee—nor, technically, is it a tea, although it is sometimes known as “bush tea” or “red tea” or “redbush tea.”
+Tea comes from the camellia sinensis plant, while Rooibos comes from the legume family.
+It originates in South Africa, and it has no caffeine and an antioxidant level that far exceeds that of tea or coffee.

 Prepare the Red Espresso Shot

-If you’ve never had rooibos before, it has a rich sweet taste that is similar to tea, or even a sports drink.
-It tastes good hot and cold.
-And although I am not a parent, I could see serving cold-brewed rooibos to kids instead of the sugar-based drinks typically handed to children.
+If you’ve never had rooibos before, it has a rich, sweet taste similar to tea or even a sports drink.
+It tastes good, hot and cold.
+Although I am not a parent, I could see serving cold-brewed rooibos to kids instead of the sugar-based drinks typically handed to children.

-Red Espresso was able to deliver the rich, full, espresso-like taste with rooibos.
+Red Espresso delivered a rich, full, espresso-like taste with rooibos.
 I made shots for several rooibos fans, most of whom were not coffee drinkers, and they all enjoyed the rich flavor.
 It was a hit.

 Red Espresso Ground Rooibos Tea